 Genetics The science of heredity.
-Branch of biology that is concerned with heredity and genetic variation.
+The branch of biology concerned with heredity and genetic variation.
 Glue ear A condition in which fluid collects behind the ear drum, common in young children and more common in children with cleft palate.
 It can be associated with a hearing loss and make everything sound muffled.

 Hearing A loss in hearing which may range from mild loss impairment to complete loss.
-There are many causes for a to complete loss.
 There are many causes for a hearing loss and the ENT Surgeon or Audiologist will explain the results of your child's hearing test to you.